Ukraine: Top UN court to rule on Russian invasion lawsuit | DW | 16.03.2022

 "It won't be difficult for the ICJ to rule that this low threshold is reached," she said.
 "Whether Russia will oblige is an entirely different question."

-The ICJ was set up after the Second World War to rule on disputes between UN member states, based mainly on treaties and conventions.
+The ICJ was set up after the World War II to rule on disputes between UN member states, based mainly on treaties and conventions.

-The ICJ's rulings are binding, but it has no executive means to enforce them on countries.
+The ICJ's rulings are binding, but it has no executive means to enforce them in countries.

 The case is separate from a war crimes investigation in Ukraine launched by the International Criminal Court (ICC), a separate tribunal also based in The Hague.